Great Reset: Conspiracy theories

-The term "Great Reset", also known as the "Liberal World Order" or "Global Liberal Order", can also refer to a conspiracy theory called by the same name.
-Such theories include claims that the COVID-19 pandemic was created by a secret group in order to seize control of the global economy, that lockdown restrictions were deliberately designed to induce economic meltdown, or that a global elite was attempting to abolish private property while using COVID-19 to enslave humanity with vaccines.
+The Great Reset quickly became central to conspiracy theories, some of which have been promoted even by politicians.
+Such theories include claims that the COVID-19 pandemic was created by a secret group in order to seize control of the global economy, that public health restrictions were deliberately designed to induce economic meltdown, or that a global elite was attempting to abolish private property while using COVID-19 to enslave humanity with vaccines.

-A November 2020 article in The Daily Beast said that even before Biden became president, his "incoming White House already ha[d] its first conspiracy theory to deal with"the Great Reset conspiracy theory.
-Mainstream media outlets such as The New York Times, the BBC, and The Guardian traced the spread of the latest conspiracy theory on the Great Reset, which had integrated anti-lockdown conspiracies, to internet personalities and groups, including Candace Owens, Glenn Beck, Fox News hosts Laura Ingraham, Sean Hannity and Tucker Carlson, and Paul Joseph Watson, the UK-based editor of Alex Jones' website Infowars, where he advanced the New World Order conspiracy theory.
-Ben Sixsmith wrote that the conspiracy theory had been spread by "fringes of Right-Wing Twitter", as well as by Australia's One Nation party leader Pauline Hanson (a "socialist left Marxist view of the world") and UK conservative writer James Delingpole (a "global communist takeover plan").
-However, Sixsmith observed the WEF's partners include such capitalist enterprises as Apple, Microsoft, Facebook, IBM, IKEA, Lockheed Martin, Ericsson and Deloitte.
+A November 2020 article in The Daily Beast highlighted that even before becoming president, Joe Biden's "incoming White House already had its first conspiracy theory to deal with" in the Great Reset.
+For instance, the Heartland Institute's editorial director expressed concerns that Biden would "bring the Great Reset to the United States" and that "the country [would] never be the same."
+Mainstream media outlets such as The New York Times, the BBC, and The Guardian traced the spread of the conspiracy theory to internet personalities and groups including Candace Owens, Glenn Beck, Fox News hosts Laura Ingraham, Sean Hannity, and Tucker Carlson, and Paul Joseph Watson, the UK-based editor of Alex Jones' website Infowars.
+Ben Sixsmith wrote that the conspiracy theory had been spread by "fringes of Right-Wing Twitter" as well as by Australia's One Nation party leader Pauline Hanson and UK conservative writer James Delingpole.
+In December 2020, Australian advertising executive Rowan Dean promoted the conspiracy theory on Sky News Australia, claiming that the "Great Reset is as serious and dangerous a threat to our prosperity—to your prosperity and your freedom—as we have faced in decades".

-Many detractors commonly cite Ida Auken's article on a potential 2030, as well as a 2016 WEF video in which the article was presented alongside other predictions for 2030 and summarized as "You'll own nothing.
-And you'll be happy.
-Whatever you want you'll rent and it'll be delivered by drone", as evidence of the Great Reset having malicious intent.

-An October 2020 article by Snopes traced the origins of a chain email posted on conspiracy forums from a member of a non-existent committee within the Liberal Party of Canada that leaked Canada's secret "COVID Global Reset Plan" to the QAnon-dedicated "Q Research" board on 8chan.